By Alex Morgan, Senior AI Tools Analyst

 1. Enhanced Integration of AI in Orchestration

 Artificial intelligence will play an increasingly vital role in orchestration solutions, helping to automate scaling, load balancing, and security management.
-Major players like Google and Amazon are investing heavily in AI capabilities that can redefine how developers manage production environments.
+Major players like Google and Amazon are investing heavily in AI capabilities that can redefine how developers manage production environments, making keeping abreast of new technologies essential.

 2. Growing Preference for Managed Services